-The application adds an entry in the Object box for the UIToolControl and stubs in an event procedure for the UIToolControls Select event.
+The application adds an entry in the Object box for the UIToolControl and stubs in an event procedure for the UIToolControl's Select event.
 You won't add any code to the Select event procedure at this time; instead, select the MouseDown event in the Procedures combo box on the right side of the Code window.
 You'll add code to this event to enable you to drag a rectangle on the screen display; the application will zoom to the rectangle's extent.
-The code on the right assumes the UITooIControl was named UITooIControl1.
-If another name was used because this name was already in use, make the necessary changes to the code snippets.